na-na-hi/renget/archive/BulkGuide.md

 He was able to keep “his” land through the power of his army and the absurd amount of raw strength he possessed, being able to cut through solid steel as if it were air.
 Many bounty hunting teams and organizations tried to take him down, but none could.
 The only one that got even close to it was the Smith's Rebellion, which he only survived through via underhanded means.

 Ultimately, it was one of his own sons, Shamshir, who led to his downfall.
 With him being taught compassion by Bismuth and emboldened by Makuhita, he led Team Yin-Yang, Bismuth, and his troops into the capital to dethrone his father.
 Due to their greater unity, they performed far better than they had any right to.
-Seeing the disarray, the civilians of the capital realized that the Shah and his army wasn't invulnerable and worked with Shamshir's men, storming the palace and defeating the Shah after Asana had faltered.
+Seeing the disarray, the civilians of the capital realized that the Shah and his army weren't invulnerable and worked with Shamshir's men, storming the palace and defeating the Shah after Asana had faltered.

 The Shah, in spite of his strength, was an extremely unskilled battler.
-Asana compared his movements to reading an open book, and due to her agility, she was the greatest obstacle out between her team, Shamshir, and Bismuth, only being defeated due to her fatigue and a Quick Seed wearing off at an inopportune time.
-If he didn't think of himself as infallible and actually took time to refine his fighting style, the Shah could've wiped the floor with everyone easily.
+To Asana, reading his movements was like looking into an open book, and due to her agility, she was the greatest obstacle out between her team, Shamshir, and Bismuth, only being defeated due to her fatigue and a Quick Seed wearing off at an inopportune time.
+If he didn't think of himself as infallible and actually took time to refine his fighting style, the Shah could've wiped the floor with everyone effortlessly.

 ##The Others: